MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Sites/Update-MgSiteTermStore.md

         - `[Properties <IMicrosoftGraphKeyValue[]>]`: Collection of properties on the term.
           - `[Key <String>]`: Key for the key-value pair.
           - `[Value <String>]`: Value for the key-value pair.
-        - `[Relations <IMicrosoftGraphTermStoreRelation[]>]`: To indicate which terms are related to the current term as either pinned or reused.
+        - `[Relations <IMicrosoftGraphTermStoreRelation1[]>]`: To indicate which terms are related to the current term as either pinned or reused.
           - `[Id <String>]`: Read-only.
           - `[FromTerm <IMicrosoftGraphTermStoreTerm>]`: term
           - `[Relationship <String>]`: